Jobs for transcribers are a great way to make money from home as the benefits are endless.

 You can either apply online or send your resume to [email protected].

 This company has online transcription jobs for legal services.
-You must have previous experience of transcription in the law industry.
+You must have previous experience in transcription in the law industry.
 The minimum typing speed required is 70 wpm.

 They will do an assessment and background verification before they hire you.